Credit Suisse CEO Thiam toppled by espionage scandal

 "A period of instability will ensue as Mr Gottstein attempts to lay the foundations for further growth.
 We would assume investor discontent following the change, with any fall-out unknown at this stage," KBW analysts said.

 This was reflected in a 5% drop in the bank's share price in early trade.
-It was down about 0.7% by 1320 GMT after recouping much of the earlier losses.
+It was just 0.6% lower by 1513 GMT.

 Credit Suisse's board said that Rohner had its backing to complete his term until April 2021.